Sonia-96/MyStudyNotes/C++/C++Notes.md

    - variables that must survive longer than a function call

-​		(we can only use pointers to access the memory on the heap)
+​		we can only use pointers to access the memory on the heap.

 2. `new` keyword